 Access to the event requires a ticket.
 While the live pass is free, it only gives you access to the live broadcasts.
 This is going to be a problem if you want to make the most of the event, since several talks will be happening at the same time.

-To be able to watch replays, you will need to purchase a £205 ticket which (it seems) can only be purchased before the event.
-With this ticket, all content will be available for 365 days from purchase.
+To be able to watch replays, you will need to purchase a £205 ticket, which will give you access to all content for 365 days from purchase.
 You will also gain access to BrightonSEO’s Video Vault, which normally costs £330 for 6 months or £495 for a year.

 If you want to share access to the replays with your team, you can also buy a £820 ticket.
 Any member of your team that wants to attend BrightonSEO live will need a free live pass.